GKS SOP for Indian Students: Study Plan, TOPIK & IELTS

-A GKS application guide for Indian students covering SOP, study plan, university fit, TOPIK levels, IELTS, recommendations, profile gaps, and practical examples.
+GKS SOP for Indian students with practical advice on study plan, Why Korea, TOPIK, IELTS, recommendations, profile gaps, and examples.

 I will say this very clearly: it is natural to feel this way.
 It does not mean you should stop.
 When students speak to seniors already studying in Korea, many selected students say they also felt average at some point.
 Later they laugh about it because from outside every selected profile looks perfect.
 From inside, most students had fear, weak points, and confusion.